jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 **Regenerating the SDL**

 Often, as you iterate on your data model, you may add, remove, or rename fields.
-You still want Redwood to update the generated SDL and service files for those updates because it saves time not having to make those changes manually.
+You still want Cedar to update the generated SDL and service files for those updates because it saves time not having to make those changes manually.

 But, since the `generate` command prevents you from overwriting files accidentally, you use the `--force` option -- but a `force` will reset any test and scenarios you may have written which you don't want to lose.